Notice of Pre-AIA or AIA Status

 The independent claims recite an electronic medical record and a modality including a X-ray computed tomography apparatus, a magnetic resonance imaging apparatus, a mammography apparatus, an ultrasonic imaging apparatus, or a nuclear medicine diagnostic apparatus.
 These generally link the judicial exception to a particular technological environment.
 Additional elements that generally link the judicial exception to a particular technological environment or field of use cannot serve to integrate the exception into a practical application.
 See MPEP 2106.04(d)(l), Relevant Consideration for Evaluating Whether Additional Elements Integrate A Judicial Exception Into A Practical Application, and MPEP 2106.05(h).
 MPEP 2106.04(d)(I) and MPEP 2106.05(A) indicates that merely “generally linking” the abstract idea to a particular technological environment or field of use cannot provide a practical application or significantly more.

-Also the additional element of obtaining medical image of a patient from the modality according to an examination order was determined to be extra-solution activity.
+The claim further recites the additional element of generating medical images of a patient by imaging the patient.
+This was determined to be extra-solution activity.
 This has been re-evaluated under the “significantly more” analysis and determined to be well-understood, routine, conventional activity in the field.
-The prior art of record indicates that obtaining medical image of a patient from the modality according to an examination order is well-understood, routine, conventional activity (see US 2009/0175417 A1, hereafter Sesano, at the Abstract and US 2008/0037849 A1, hereafter Sakaida at para.
-[0038])).
+The prior art of record indicates that generating medical images of a patient by imaging the patient (US 2003/0179245 A1, hereafter Akagi, at para.
+[0076]) is well-understood, routine, conventional activity.
 Well-understood, routine, conventional activity cannot provide an inventive concept (“significantly more”).
 As such the claim is not patent eligible.

 Dependent Claim Abstractions and Dependent Additional Elements